 - Now you get to ride 4 O’Clock

 - You can either ride 4 O’Clock all the way down to the gondola

 - Or…When you are about a third of the way down 4 O’Clock there is a sharp right that will take you to Sawmill.
 It’s rarely crowded and my kids loved skiing here!
 This will take you back to Peak 9 where you can catch the bus back to the gondola or start your adventure again.

-There are so many hotels, resorts, lodges, condos and houses in the town of Breck and scattered along the base of the mountain.
-What makes Breck so cool is that many of the resorts, condos, houses are ski in/ski out or back up to the nordic trails.
+There are so many hotels, resorts, lodges, condos, and houses in the town of Breck and scattered along the base of the mountain.
+What makes Breck so cool is that many of the resorts, condos, and houses are ski-in/ski-out or back up to the Nordic trails.
 If you can afford it, staying right at the base of the lifts is is totally worth it.
 Some of the main resorts are:

 Grand Timber Lodge doesn’t sit at the base of Peak, but you get a much more secluded and relaxing feel here.
-Grand Timber is still ski in + ski out as it’s only a short 5 minute walk to Snowflake lift which brings you up the mountain right between Peak 8 and 9.
+Grand Timber is still ski in + ski out as it’s only a short 5-minute walk to Snowflake Lift which brings you up the mountain right between Peak 8 and 9.
 This resort is very scenic and backs up to forests and trails.
-The lodge has many free buses that come by and of course there is a also a free shuttle you can use to get down to Breck.
+The lodge has many free buses that come by and of course, there is also a free shuttle you can use to get down to Breck.
 Book now by clicking here.

 Related Blog: 25 things to do in the Breckenridge Area in Winter